RingRing-cloud/MessageApiClient-CSharp/README.md

 - Contact us at sales@ringring.be, we will create an account for you.
 - Once you have access to your account, you will be able to access to interface at https://portal.ringring.be.
 Here you will see all account information you need to send real messages through the API.
-- Lastly, download the code source from Github, or look for the 'MessageApi' Nuget package through the NuGet Packet Manager.
+- Lastly, download the code source from Github, or look for the 'MessageApi' Nuget package through the NuGet Packet Manager (.NET only).

 # Example